daq-tools/kotori/doc/source/gallery/weewx.rst

 ***********
 Let's have a look at the environment:

-- weeWX_ is a popular program able to read data from a variety of weather stations.
+- WeeWX_ is a popular program able to read data from a variety of weather stations.
 - MQTT_ is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
-- Telemetry data is transmitted from weeWX_ to the MQTT_ broker using the `MQTT Plugin for weeWX`_.
+- Telemetry data is transmitted from WeeWX_ to the MQTT_ broker using the `MQTT Plugin for WeeWX`_.
   An example JSON payload published from this plugin to the MQTT bus is::

     weewx/097287c4-6fb0-4aeb-a095-00d65ecb15f7/Leoni/VantagePro2/loop